sedukull/githubnodejsservice/Readme.md

 RESTful Node js service for github organization comments API.
 Uses Node.js, Express and MongoDB.

+List of API's:

+GET /orgs/:org/comments
+    -Retrieves the list of all comments against the given organization.
+It will only provide the comments which are not soft deleted.

+GET /orgs/:org/comments/:limit
+    -Retrieves the comments for a given limited by the <limit>

+GET /orgs/:org/comments?limit=1&page=1
+    -Helps in paginating the results.Retrieves the comments for a given org limited by input limit and paged through page numbers.
+Leverages the mongo limit and skip logic for server side pagination.

+POST /orgs/:org/comments
+  - {'comment': <comment info>}
+   Posts the comments against the given org.
+ Validations:
+   1. Validates whether the input org is empty and is available in the github org listing.
+   2. If validated correctly for input org, persists the comment in mongodb.
+   3. The comment size is limited to 100 characters.
+The input validation for comment, can be controleld through config setting.
+Refer /config/app.config.json.

+DELETE /orgs/:org/comments
+- Deletes the comments against the given org.
+Its a soft delete operation.
+The comments are still available in DB for audit.

 ## prerequisites

 Mongodb has to be installed and configured: Ref database.config.json